sivaprakashkrp/btrls/README.md

 # `btrls`
 A tabled `ls` command developed in Rust with color-coded columns.
-The basic functionality has been implemented in the release `v0.2.0`.
+The basic functionality of the `ls` command has been implemented in the release `v1.0.0`.

 With `btrls` you can see the files and directories in a tabled format with the option to export the details of files and directories as **JSON** with the `--json` or `-j` flag.